XingJinming-real/XingJinming-real.github.io/index.md

       Ridge/Lasso/Elastic Net; LOF) for data analysis and visualization

     - Ability to use OpenCV for basic image processing and PyTorch for network construction.
-Knowledge of common Convolutional Neural Networks and an understanding of preliminary Recurrent Neural Networks
+Knowledge of common Convolutional Neural Networks and an understanding of preliminary Recurrent Neural Networks and Graph Neural Networks

 * **Computational Skills:** MATLAB, Linux, Web Crawler, Web Development